Solving an Ill-Posed Problem

 Minimize ϕ=ϕd+βϕmsubject to ml<m<mu,\begin{aligned}&\text{Minimize}~~\phi=\phi_d+\beta\phi_m\\ &\text{subject to}~~m_l<m<m_u,\end{aligned}

-where ϕd\phi_d is the data misfit, ϕm\phi_m is the regularization (model norm), β\beta is the trade-off parameter, and ml,mum_l, m_u are lower and upper bounds on the model.
+where ϕd\phi_d is the data misfit, ϕm\phi_m is the regularization (model norm), β is the trade-off parameter, and ml,mum_l, m_u are lower and upper bounds on the model.
 The constraints on the model from the geophysical information are embedded in the data misfit while the a priori information is encoded into the model norm and bounds.

 References